An Agent is a software process that responds to SNMP queries to provide information about a network-connected device.

 Simple Network Management Protocol is an Internet Standard protocol for collecting and organizing information about managed devices on IP networks and for modifying that information to change device behavior.
-There are SNMP Agents and ASMP Managers.
+There are SNMP Agents and SNMP Managers.
 An agent is a software process that responds to SNMP queries to provide information about a network-connected device.
 A manager is an application that manages SNMP agents on a network by sending commands (SETs) to control devices, requesting responses (GETs), and listening for agent-issued alarms (TRAPs).

 SNMP command that reads or polls data from a device.

 SNMP command that writes or sends data to a device.

 The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
 It originated in the initial network implementation in which it complemented the Internet Protocol (IP).
 Therefore, the entire suite is commonly referred to as TCP/IP.
 TCP provides reliable, ordered, and error-checked delivery of a stream of octets (bytes) between applications running on hosts communicating via an IP network.